emSim is a program that allows you to run SEGGER Embedded Studio's instruction set simulator from the command line.

 -trace Show instruction execution

--values 'address=value;…' Specify a list of fixed memory word values
+-values 'address=value;…' Specify a list of memory word values to simulate

--values2 'address=value;…' Specify a list of fixed memory half word values
+-values2 'address=value;…' Specify a list of memory half word values to simulate